 This story doesn’t start with visual journaling.

-It starts with something you might be familiar with: feeling like you’re living your life running on a great, big, giant, hamster wheel…
+It starts with feeling like you’re living your life running on a great, big, giant, hamster wheel…

 Where days blend together feeling like you will never catch up.